nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
 The item that the user requests to delete does not exist.
-  - 1ai.
+  - 1a1.
 System informs user of the non-existent item.

     Use case ends.

 - 2a.
 The list of inventory items is empty.
-    - 2ai.
+    - 2a1.
 System informs user that the list of items is empty.

       Use case ends.

-**MSS**

 **Use case: UC07 - List all inventory items**